pdilyard/dotfiles/README.md

 - `pyenv` - Manage python installations
 - `rbenv` - Manage ruby installations
 - `spacemacs` - Best text editor currently available
+- `burl` - A better way to make HTTP requests.
+My fish functions also come with a set of aliases that let you type `GET https://www.google.com` for example

 ### Installed apps